Chapel at HPU

-Chapel is an important part of student life at HPU and is a required element for graduation.
-Four semesters of Chapel credits are required to graduate from the university.
+Chapel is an important part of student life at Howard Payne University.
+Undergraduate students are required to complete six semesters of Chapel to graduate from Howard Payne University.

 Four semesters of Chapel credits are required to graduate from the university.
-Students must accumulate fourteen Chapel/Student Assembly credits each semester.
+Students must accumulate fourteen Chapel credits each semester.

-While attendance in Chapel and Student Assembly is the most widely utilized method of obtaining credit toward graduation, there are other avenues whereby students may satisfy this requirement.
+While attendance in Chapel is the most widely utilized method of obtaining credit toward graduation, there are other avenues whereby students may satisfy this requirement.

 HPU believes in developing a lifestyle of servant leadership within the heart, mind and body of every student.
-Therefore, the university awards Chapel/Student Assembly credits to students who choose to give of themselves through approved Servant Leadership Opportunities.
-Servant Leadership Opportunities are hours of volunteer service in the community (e.g., reading programs, clean-up or restoration projects, mentoring at the Texas Youth Commission facility, etc.).
+Therefore, the university awards Chapel credits to students who choose to serve through approved Servant Leadership Opportunities.
+Servant Leadership Opportunities are hours of volunteer service in the community.

-The director of the Baptist Student Ministry (BSM) maintains a listing of approved opportunities available to students and coordinates the Servant Leadership option for Chapel credit.
+The director of the Baptist Student Ministry (BSM) maintains a list of approved opportunities available to students and coordinates the Servant Leadership option for Chapel credit.

-At the beginning of each semester, the BSM director will hold an orientation session that will further explain the Servant Leadership Opportunities as well as provide several ideas for volunteering in the community.
+At the beginning of each semester, the BSM director will hold an orientation session that will explain the Servant Leadership Opportunities.

-At the end of the semester, a reflection and learning experience will be required for all students who volunteer through Servant Leadership Opportunities for Chapel/Student Assembly credit.
+At the end of the semester, a reflection and learning experience will be required for all students who volunteer through Servant Leadership Opportunities for Chapel credit.
 Students will also receive credit for attending these essential and mandatory orientation and reflection sessions.

-In order to help make Chapel and Student Assembly programs more meaningful to those present and to receive credit for attending, the following guidelines should be followed:
+In order to help make Chapel programs more meaningful to those present and to receive credit for attending, the following guidelines should be followed:

-▪ To receive Chapel and Student Assembly credit, students must arrive on time, have their student ID cards scanned and remain for the entire program.
+To receive Chapel credit, students must arrive on time, have their student ID cards scanned and remain for the entire program.

-• Students should conduct themselves in the same respectful and appropriate manner that they would if they were attending their home church.
-This includes being respectful to those on the program, not bringing food or drinks and not doing anything that would be distracting to others.
+Students should conduct themselves in a respectful and appropriate manner.
+This includes being respectful to those on the program, not bringing food or drinks into the service, and not doing anything that would be distracting to others.

 1. Each student must pass four semesters of Chapel attendance.